 All known and unknown errors.

-Enforce has built in integration with Tanium™ Trends for additional reporting of related data.
-The Trends initial gallery features boards that provide data visualization of Enforce concepts.
+Enforce has built-in integration with Tanium™ Trends for additional reporting of related data.
+The Trends initial gallery features boards that provide a data visualization of Enforce concepts.

 For more information about how to import the Trends boards that are provided by Performance, see Tanium Trends User Guide: Importing the initial gallery.